interactivereport/scRNAsequest/README.md

 #Output:
 =====
-Please contact admin to set the sys.yml in ~/scRNASequest.
+Please set the sys.yml in ~/scRNASequest.
 An Example is '~/scRNASequest/src/sys_example.yml'.
 =====
 ```

-This is because the sys.yml file is missing under the pipeline `src` directory (in our case, ~/scRNASequest/src/).
+You got the above message because the `sys.yml` file is missing under the pipeline `src` directory (in our case, ~/scRNASequest/src/).

-Please copy the sys_example.yml template there:
+Please copy the sys_example.yml template there first:

 ```
 cp ~/scRNASequest/src/sys_example.yml ~/scRNASequest/src/sys.yml
 ```

 Then, fill in the following required items.
-Here I use examples under ~ directories since our pipeline directory has these directories created:
+These directories will be used to host final results (.h5ad files) of the pipeline as well as the cell type reference files.

+Since we have `cellxgenedir` and `ref` directories created under the `demo` directory, we use them here:

 ```
 celldepotDir: ~/scRNASequest/demo/cellxgenedir.  # the absolute path to the cellxgene VIP host folder, where the h5ad files will be copied to for cellxgene VIP
 refDir: ~/scRNASequest/demo/ref   # the absolute path to the seurat refrence folder if building reference is desired
 ```

-You may fill in the Cellxgene VIP server path after installing Cellxgene VIP later, but this is not required for the pipeline run.
+You may fill in the Cellxgene VIP server path after installing Cellxgene VIP later, but this is not required for running the pipeline.
+We leave this empty here:

 ```
 celldepotHttp: # the cellxgene host (with --dataroot option) link  http://HOST:PORT/d/
 ```